AtikulRahi/Gee-Division/README.md

-I changed the division it to mine
+In this I filtered out Bangladesh from the FAO/GAUL/2015/level1.
+Then I filtered out the sylhet Division which was in ADM1_NAME.
+Then colored it as red to identify it.

 [Sylhet](https://github.com/AtikulRahi/Gee-Division/blob/main/Sylhet.png)